jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 June 26, 2008
 Breakfast with Scot by Michael Downing

+>Sam is my cup of tea, but sometimes you're just too tired to wait for the water to boil.

 July 09, 2008
 Into the Wild by Jon Krakauer

+>Beautiful Blueberries (the last entry in Christopher McCandless's ersatz journal)

 July 12, 2008
 Geography Club by Brent Hartinger